Yaohua-Chang/ML-Final-Project/README.md

 ## Conclusion
 * We applied sveral algorithms in this project including Lasso, Ridge, Elastic Net, SVM, Neural Networks, Random Forest.

-* After removing outliers which identified by Ridge, the RMSE has slightly deceased.
+* After removing outliers which identified by Ridge, the MAS has slightly been deceased.

+* Using log of the sale price as target value to train models, the R2 has slightly been increased.

 * Random Forest perfroms best among all models, then linear regression models, then SVM and Neural Networks.